-- 1. Open Community Workspaces. - 2.
-Click CMS Connect. - 3.
-Click for the connection that has the components you want to add. - 4.
-Choose Use in Builder. - 5.
-Navigate to the page you want. - 6.
-Drag a CMS Connect (JSON) component to the place on the page where you want to display it. - 7.
-Select the component.
-In the property editor, configure its properties. - Example: Let's say you want to display a list of blogs on your page.
+- 2. Next to the community name where you want to add CMS content, click Builder. - 3.
+Click f to open the Component panel. - 4.
+Drag a CMS Connect (JSON) component to where you want to display it on the page. - 5.
+In the component's property editor, configure component properties. - Example: Let's say you want to display a list of blogs on your page.